Samsung/tizen-docs/docs/iot/iot-partners/nubison.md

 ![Architecture](media/architecture.png)

-The Nubison plugin can be installed on Tizen IoT devices compatible with as follow:
+The Nubison plugin can be installed on the Tizen IoT devices that are compatible with the following:

-* Platform : Tizen 5.0 IoT Headed & Headless and later
+- Platform : Tizen 5.0 IoT Headed and Headless, and higher
-* SDK : Tizen Studio 3.0 and later
+- SDK : Tizen Studio 3.0 and higher

-For more information about Nubison IoT cloud service, see the following references:
+For more information on the Nubison IoT cloud service, see the following:

 - [Github for Nubison Template](https://github.com/nubisoniot/NI)
 - [Nubison Site for Developers](https://nubisoniot.com/)